 Opened in June 2002, the Thunder Valley Casino Resort has over 3,000 slot machines, 125 table games, and a live poker room with a capacity of 160.
 The resort also features a luxury hotel, a 1,000-capacity entertainment hall, a spa, a 4,500 entertainment venue hosting The Eagles and Gwen Stefani, and 14 restaurants and bars.

-The best online casinos in California are Stake.us and Gambino Slots, which offer free-to-play online casino games and slots.
-Just sign up and begin playing an alternative to real-money casinos, either through Stake’s cryptocurrency offerings or Gambino Slots’ free virtual coins.
+The best online casino in California is Gambino Slots, which offers free-to-play online slots.
+Just sign up and begin playing an alternative to real-money casinos through Gambino Slots’ free virtual coins.

-Of course, you can claim bonuses at CA social casinos, although these bonuses are redeemed in virtual currency that you can use to play games and Sweepstakes Coins that can be redeemed for gift cards and prizes.
+Of course, you can claim bonuses at CA social casinos, although these bonuses are redeemed in virtual currency that you can use to play free slots at Gambino Slots.